os.environ['ANTHROPIC_LOG'] = 'debug'

 res =self.model, messages=msgs, max_tokens=maxtok, system=sp, temperature=temp, **kwargs)

-modelreturn self._log(res, prefill, msgs, maxtok, sp, temp, stream=stream, stop=stop, **kwargs)
+modelreturn self._log(res, prefill, msgs, maxtok, sp, temp, stream=stream, **kwargs)

 Defining __call__